abdullahkhilji/MovieRS/README.md

 ## 4. Docker Container
 ### 4.2.
 Dockerfile
-The `Dockerfile`  is included in the root of this repository, and can be build from within this directory by running `docker build --tag=moviers .`  to build and `docker run -p 5000:7000 moviers` to map the port `5000` of the docker container to your machines port: `7000` this can be easily conffigured as per your requirements.
-Then visit `localhost:7000` in your web-browser, make sure to exclude local servers, if you are on a PROXY based network.
+The `Dockerfile`  is included in the root of this repository, and can be build from within this directory by running `docker build --tag=moviers .`  to build and `docker run -p 5000:5000 moviers` to map the port `5000` of the docker container to your machines port: `5000` this can be easily conffigured as per your requirements.
+Then visit `localhost:5000` in your web-browser.

-### 4.2.
-Alpine Linux
-For the docker conatiner Alpine Linux is used to facilitate faster deployment of the app in realtime, due to it's small size coupled with a great Alpine Linux Package manager also known as apk.
-The size of  `3.6-alpine` python package is of 92.1MB size.

-## An Important Note
-Here, it is worthy to note that this repository is used in deploying code directly to Heroku and thus the docker specific files as stored in `docker_content` folder present in this repository but not mentioned in the above tree (for minimizing redundancy).
-Docker uses only the files stored in `docker_content` and thus you can safely make changes there.